In Him Ministries:

 Sin was in the world before the law was given to Israel.

 Note: Sin was not imputed until the Law of Moses was given.
 Imputed means “to charge to one’s account,” as by an entry made in a ledger.
 In other words, sin was present in the world from Adam to Moses, but God did not keep an account of sins before the giving of the Law because there was no Law to obey or disobey.
-Paul was not saying that people were guiltless without the law, because he had already said that those without the written law are still judged by God (Romans 2:12).
+Paul was not saying that people were guiltless without the law, because he had already said that those without the written law are still judged by God (Rom.
+2:12).
 Since people still died they were still guilty as a consequence of Adam’s sin.
 They had transgressed the universal moral principles written on their consciences before the Mosaic law was given (see Romans 2).

-The law was given to increase sin.
+The law was given to increase sin in our lives.

 Christians are not under the law but under grace.